jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 In any sudden emergency or danger to the waterworks or drainage works or trade wastes systems or drainage channels or gas pipes or electricity cables or poles or property adjoining, the council may, without any previous notice, proceed to effect the necessary repairs, but shall as soon as practicable thereafter inform the local authority or body.

 ### 5
-The provisions of this Schedule shall, in relation to any public work that is a government work to which section 241 applies, be read subject to that section.
+The provisions of this schedule shall, in relation to any public work that is a government work to which section 241 applies, be read subject to that section.

 ## Schedule 15 — Conditions as to use of buildings for public meetings, and for other purposes